A competing risks interpretation of Hawkes processes: A construction of the Hawkes process

-Let us construct a point process, say $N$, in the following way.
+In this section, we detail an alternative data generating process (DGP) for the Hawkes process, which is amenable to simulation and easy to implement.
+This section is self-contained and starts from first principles; the result is summarised in Algorithm \ref{alg:sim}.

 Suppose $F$ is the CDF of a positive random variable and $\eta > 0$ is some positive number.
-We will record the times of events on the positive half-life, which yields a point process on $\mathbb{R}_+$ by placing atoms at each time. \begin{enumerate} \item Initially, that is, at time $0$, we start a timer with some random, exponentially-distributed duration, say $V^{(0)}_0$, of rate $\eta$.
-When the timer runs out, say at time $T_1$, we record an event.
+Let us construct a point process, say $N$, in the following way. \begin{enumerate} \item Initially, that is, at time $0$, we start a timer with some random, exponentially-distributed duration, say $V^{(0)}_0 \sim \mathrm{Exp}(\eta)$.
+When the timer runs out at $T_1 := V^{(0)}_0$, we record an event.

 \item Immediately after $T_1$, we re-start the random exponential timer with a new time $V^{(1)}_0$, and also start a new timer labelled $V^{(1)}_1$ whose time is random and distributed according to $F$.
-We wait until either of the two timers elapses, that is we record both the wait time $W_1 = \min(V^{(1)}_0, V^{(1)}_1)$, and the event which triggered $W_1$; if the minimum is achieved by the exponential timer $V^{(1)}_0$, we say that the second event at $T_2 = T_1 + W_1$ is a background event; otherwise, we say that is was triggered by $T_1$.
+We wait until either of the two timers elapses, that is we record both the wait time $W_1 := \min(V^{(1)}_0, V^{(1)}_1)$, and the event which triggered $W_1$; if the minimum is achieved by the exponential timer $V^{(1)}_0$, we say that the second event at $T_2 := T_1 + W_1$ is a background event; otherwise, we say that $T_2$ was triggered by (or caused by) $T_1$.

-\item[3--$\infty$] We recursively apply the above step, so that at time $T_i$, we repeat the process: we wind back the exponential timer $V^{(i)}_0$, and start $i$ further timers, each of which is associated with a previous event.
-The timer $V^{(i)}_j$ associated with an event $0 \leq T_j < T_i$ is defined by
+\item[3--$\infty$] We iteratively apply step 2 above, so that at time $T_i$, we wind back the exponential timer $V^{(i)}_0$, and start $i$ further timers, each associated with a previous event.
+The timer $V^{(i)}_j$ associated with the event $0 \leq T_j < T_i$ is defined by

-where $V$ is a draw from $F$.
-This ensures that the timer delay will be greater than the gap between $T_j$ and $T_i$, or in other words, that the event has not happened yet at time $T_i$.
+where $V$ is distributed according to $F$.
+This ensures that the timer delay will be greater than the gap between $T_j$ and $T_i$, or in other words, that $V_j^{(i)}$ does not fall within the already-observed period ($\mathcal{H}_t$).